Logo Usage Guidelines

 By downloading this Logo Kit you agree with the usage guidelines on this page.

-- Use the Postcrossing logo for your personal use (we love the cakes!) and to spread the word about the project.
+- Do use the Postcrossing logo for your personal use (we love the cakes!) and to spread the word about the project.

-- Use it on your own Postcrossing meetup postcards but make sure that the meetup has been added to the meetups list first.
+- Do use it on your own Postcrossing meetup postcards but make sure that the meetup has been added to the meetups list first.

-- Use it to write articles, websites, blog about, or talk about Postcrossing, as long it’s clear to everyone that you are simply referring to Postcrossing and in no way speaking for us or the project.
+- Do use it to write articles, websites, blog about, or talk about Postcrossing, as long it’s clear to everyone that you are simply referring to Postcrossing and in no way speaking for us or the project.

 - When using the logo on a webpage or other digital content, link it to www.postcrossing.com.